-h5ai makes browsing directories on HTTP web servers more pleasant.
-Directory listings get styled in a modern way and browsing through the directories is enhanced by different views, a breadcrumb and a tree overview.
+h5ai is a modern file indexer for HTTP web servers with focus on your files.
+Directories are displayed in a appealing way and browsing them is enhanced by different views, a breadcrumb and a tree overview.
 Initially h5ai was an acronym for HTML5 Apache Index but now it supports other web servers too.

 See the demo directory with most features enabled.

 The sources and a changelog are available on GitHub.

 - localization with lots of languages already included